Andrews v Law Society of British Columbia: Majority opinion

-Reasoning

 The court first defined a general approach to the equality guarantee.
-The court stated that the section is not a general guarantee of equality, rather it is only concerned with equal application of the law.
+The court stated that the Section is not a general guarantee of equality, rather it is only concerned with equal application of the law.
 It was further stated that it should be recognized that not all differences in treatment will result in inequality and that identical treatment may result in inequality.

-As such, the suggestion to apply the same legal rules to groups or individuals who are "similarly situated" ("similarly situated test" where likes are treated alike and dislikes differently) was firmly rejected.
-Bliss v Canada (AG), a pre-Charter Supreme Court case where a pregnant woman was denied employment benefits, was considered as an example of the problems with such an approach.
+The court was critical of the concept of "similarly situated" which had emerged as the dominant way to address these cases in Canada, rejecting the concept.
+Similarly situated treats cases that are alike to other like cases, and unalike cases unalike.
+The court's criticism reevaluated Bliss v Canada (AG), a pre-Charter Supreme Court case where a pregnant woman was denied employment benefits, was considered as an example of the problems with such an approach.
+The court further argued the "similarly situated" concept could be used to justify the Nuremberg laws.

 Instead the court concentrated on the prohibition on discrimination.